shaunlatip/Pokemon-Ranch/README.md

  - handleTeamClick: function that

 ### How the User Triggers State Changes
 On the main gallery, the user can interact with the button on the bottom of each pokemon's card to either add or remove a pokemon to/from their team, depending if this pokemon is currently in their team or not.
+Whenever a pokemon is added or removed, this updates TeamAggregator and also updates the pokemon's card in the gallery.
 On the options menu on the left, many more interactable state changes exist.
 The user can click either of the the two radio buttons on the top to either sort the list by Pokedex Number, or by the pokemon's base stats at level 50, which sorts the list state accordingly.
 Below this, a number of checkboxes allow the user to select different filters to selectively display which pokemon should be shown on the gallery.
 These filters include pokemon type, evolution ability, and whether they are in the team, changing the displayed list state, team state, and type state accordingly.